trofi/trofi.github.io.gen/posts/294-an-obscure-make-shuffle-bug.md

 If we ignore clearly unclean build systems there are a few GNU extensions that break the graph model a bit.
 Things like immediate variable assignments `A := B` are one of them.

-For example the following `Makefile` illustrates the subtlety of immediate and deferred assignments:
+For example, the following `Makefile` illustrates the subtlety of immediate and deferred assignments:

 ```Makefile